ckpearson/Pack/README.md

 ## Limitations

-You can store pretty much any type of file you want to, Pak will ensure a minimum size of 200x200 pixels to make the image more visible; it fills in the non-data parts of the image with nice colours.
+You can store pretty much any type of file you want to, Pack will ensure a minimum size of 200x200 pixels to make the image more visible; it fills in the non-data parts of the image with nice colours.

 The data itself is LZMA compressed (7-zip) to help reduce the size of the image, but obviously some files are just going to be too big to practically share this way.